-There are several new workshops for the autumn/winter including Bath Cityscapes from my annual exhibition beside the Roman Baths and wonderful retreats to Combe Grove Manor Hotel in November and January:
+There are several new full day workshops for autumn/winter 2018, including the chance to paint amongst my paintings at my annual exhibition near the Roman Baths and wonderful day retreats to introduce you to watercolours at Combe Grove Manor Hotel.

-…and Combe Grove Manor Hotel retreats flier here.
+…and more about the Combe Grove Manor Hotel retreats here.

 More on workshops and demonstrations: